Native American and Indigenous Studies Initiative

 Research Interests Russian/Soviet history; Women and Gender Studies; Native American and Indigenous Studies; Decolonizing methodologies; Alaskan history

-Laurel is a Ph.D. student in the Slavic Studies department at Brown University.
-Her research focuses on the women and gender history of Russian Alaska.
+Laurel is a second-year Ph.D. student in the Slavic Studies department at Brown University.
+She completed her bachelor's degree in History at Mississippi State University and her master's in Russian, East European, and Eurasian Studies from the University of Illinois at Urbana-Champaign.
+Her research focuses on the history of women and gender in Russian Alaska.
 She applies Indigenous methodologies to this area in hopes of helping decolonize the field of Slavic Studies.
+This summer, Laurel visited Kodiak Island in Alaska, where she examined museum archives and met with local Alutiiq community members to discuss her research on Kodiak Alutiiq oral histories as a means of rematriating Alutiiq motherhood and birthing practices.